bonfa/algo-master/algo-master/summary/detail/BitManipulation.md

 * Single Number (SOLVED_PERFECTLY)
 * Number of 1 bits (SOLVED_PERFECTLY)
 * Counting bits (SOLVED_SUB_OPTIMAL - calculated the number of 1 for each number)
-4. Reverse bits (SOLVED_OPTIMAL - small issue with shift)
+* Reverse bits (SOLVED_OPTIMAL - small issue with shift)
+* Bitwise AND of number range (SOLVED_SUB_OPTIMAL - brute force only plus quick exit for obvious zero cases)

 ## Attempt 1
 1. Single Number (NOT_SOLVED)